roots/docs/trellis/vagrant.md

 # Vagrant

 ## Providers
 Trellis supports most of Vagrant's common [providers](https://www.vagrantup.com/docs/providers) automatically.
 By default we recommend VirtualBox since it's free and open source.
-However, if you prefer some of the commercial products like VMWare or Parallels, feel free to use them.
+However, if you need or prefer one of the commercial providers (eg: VMWare or Parallels), they can be used as well.

-This main exception here is for developers on Macs with Apple Silicon (M1) chips.
+This main exception here is for developers on Macs with Apple Silicon chips.
 Because these are ARM-based CPUs, VirtualBox won't work; it's limited to x86 CPUs like Intel and AMD.

-### Parallels (Apple Silicon (M1) Macs)
+### Parallels (Apple Silicon Macs)
 Currently Parallels is the best solution for running virtual machines on Apple Silicon based Macs.
 Unfortunately, Parallels is a paid and commercial product unlike VirtualBox.
 Parallels **Pro** is required as well which has a yearly